B

 Long lifespan: The Brussels Griffon has an expected lifespan of 12-15 years, which is much longer than many other breeds.Very vocal: While some people don’t mind the volume, the constant alerts whenever a stranger passes may be a little much.

-Small size: Due to the limitations of apartment and house renters, the Brussels Griffon size is ideal for individuals that must adhere to size limits in their contracts.Prone to many health issues: Although the human-like face is appealing to many, the protruding eyes and short nose put this dog at risk for many injuries and illnesses.
+Small size: The Brussels Griffon size is ideal for individuals who must adhere to size limits in their housing.Prone to many health issues: Although the human-like face is appealing to many, the protruding eyes and short nose put this dog at risk for many injuries and illnesses.

 Brussels Griffon